BI Tools Comparison Matrix: A Holistic Collection (2025)

 26. Sigma Computing

-Sigma is a cloud analytic platform that uses a familiar spreadsheet interface to give business users access to explore and get insights from their cloud data warehouse.
+Sigma is a collaborative analytic platform that offers a familiar spreadsheet interface, enabling business users to explore and get insights without a steep learning curve.
 Its Tableau/Excel-like UI makes it easier for non-SQL users to build reports and present data.

 27. Sisense